mainkoon81/Study-Autonomous-Car-Prep-01/README.md

 test_dt = 5
 test_output = predict_state(test_state, test_dt)
 ```
+ - [The Takeaway]: In order to predict where a car will be at a future point in time, you rely on a **motion model**.
+ - It’s important to note, that no motion model is perfect; it’s a challenge to account for outside factors like wind or elevation, or even things like tire slippage, and so on.
 > Two Motion Models(kinematic equations)
  - Constant Velocity(100m/sec): This model assumes that a car moves at a constant speed.
 This is the simplest model.
  - Constant Acceleration(10m/sec^2): This model assumes that a car is constantly accelerating; its velocity is changing at a constant rate.